Angel Island (California): Access

-Access to the island is by private boat or public ferry from San Francisco or Tiburon.
+Access to the island is only by boat at Ayala Cove Ferry Terminal.
+There is ferry service to the island from San Francisco or from Tiburon.
 The Angel Island-Tiburon Ferry operates daily from Tiburon to the island.
+Golden Gate Ferry operates ferries to the San Francisco Ferry Building.
 During the off-season (October–March), all ferries run a reduced schedule.
-All fares include park admission.
+All ferry fares include park admission.
+Private boats can also access the island.
 The California State Park Annual Day Use Pass can be used to pay day use dock fees for private boats, but it is not accepted from visitors coming via the public ferries.
-Public ferries connecting to San Francisco and Tiburon are operated by Golden Gate Ferry.

 Bicycles can be brought on the ferry or rented seasonally on land and used on the island's main roads.
-Electric scooters and Segways can also be rented.
+Electric scooters and Segways used to be able to be rented; however, these are no longer available for rental.
 Due to the terrain, roller skates, roller blades, skateboards, kick scooters, and personal Segway scooters are prohibited.

 Dogs (except service dogs) are not allowed.

 Wood fires are prohibited.
 Charcoal fires are allowed, but charcoal is not available for purchase on the island.

 There are 11 environmental campsites, including an ADA site, 9 numbered sites (each site accommodating up to 8 people), and a kayak-accessible group site (holds up to 20 people).

 Night travel on the island is prohibited in some areas for reasons of park security and public safety.

 Metal detectors, while allowed, are not recommended, because digging or disturbing the soil or ground in the park is prohibited.

-Infrastructure

-Electrical
+Electrical infrastructure

 Angel Island is served by PG&E via two 12 kV undersea cables which cross Raccoon Strait from Tiburon.
 As of mid-2015, peak electrical load is approximately 100 kW.
 One cable is out of service and the other is deteriorating.
 Instead of replacing the cables, PG&E is investigating using the island for a distributed energy resources microgrid pilot project.